thisirs/vc-auto-commit/README.md

 ## Installation

-Just put the following in your `.emacs`:
+Install the ELPA package from MELPA with <kbd>M-x</kbd>
+`package-install` <kbd>RET</kbd> `vc-auto-commit` or put `vc-auto-commit.el` in you load path and require it somewhere in your `.emacs`.

 ```lisp
 (require 'vc-auto-commit)
 ```

-If you want to auto-commit all repositories when quitting emacs, add
-this:
+Then, to activate the auto-commiting feature:
 ```lisp
 (vc-auto-commit-activate)
 ```

-You can auto-commit current repository, marked for auto-committing or not, with <kbd>M-x</kbd>`vc-auto-commit` or auto-commit all repositories marked for auto-committing with
-<kbd>M-x</kbd>`vc-auto-commit-all`.
-Repositories are marked for
-auto-committing with the variable `vc-auto-commit-repository` or the local variable `vc-auto-commit`.
+## Settings

+A repository can be marked for auto-committing if its root is listed in `vc-auto-commit-repository` or if a buffer visiting a file belonging to that repository has a buffer-local value `vc-auto-commit` non-nil.
+This is typically done with a `dir-locals.el` file.

+You can auto-commit all repositories with `vc-auto-commit-all`.
+This is automatically done when quitting emacs.
+You can also force auto-committing a repository even if it is not marked as one with `vc-auto-commit`.